EWU logo

 3-4.
 Process

-1. Requests for additional university employment, which would occur during an employee’s regular work hours, must be made by the employing department to the employee’s supervisor.
+1. Requests for additional university employment, which would occur during an employee’s regular work hours, must be submitted to the employee’s regular supervisor.

 2. Requests shall stipulate the beginning and ending dates, salary, budget, schedule and the nature of the additional duties.